 Increasingly recognized as one of the most versatile and exciting conductors of his generation, Tito Muñoz joins the Naples Philharmonic for a performance of Beethoven’s warmest and arguably most beloved symphony, the “Pastoral.”
 Beethoven was a great lover of nature, and while the symphony conjures images of thunderstorms, country dances and open fields, Beethoven stressed that the work was “more an expression of feelings than a painting.”
 The program opens with American composer Samuel Barber’s Essay No. 1.
 Invented by Barber himself, the musical “essay” form resembles its literary counterpart in that it develops a complex work from a single melodic thesis.
-The orchestra will also be joined by the critically acclaimed Miró Quartet in a performance of a new work by composer Kevin Puts, the 2012 winner of the Pulitzer Prize for music, commissioned by the Naples Philharmonic.
+The orchestra will also be joined by American violinist Giora Schmidt in a performance of the Barber Violin Concerto.

 Tito Muñoz is increasingly recognized as one of the most gifted and versatile conductors of his generation.
 He was recently appointed Music Director of Le Poisson Rouge’s Ensemble LPR, the flagship ensemble of New York’s celebrated multimedia performance venue.
 He also serves as Music Director of the Opéra National de Lorraine and the Orchestre Symphonique et Lyrique de Nancy.
 Muñoz has also served as Assistant Conductor to the Cleveland Orchestra, Cincinnati Symphony Orchestra and Cincinnati Chamber Orchestra